jarikorhonen/nr-vqa-packetloss/README.md

 EPFL_PoliMi_4CIF_example.m.
 The script implements "leave-one-out" validation, without using the additional training contents.

-More details about the method will appear in the following publication:
+More details about the method are available in the following publication:

 J. Korhonen, “Learning-based prediction of packet loss artifact visibility in networked video,” *IEEE International Conference on Quality of Multimedia Experience (QoMEX’18)*, Sardinia, Italy,